MaelLefeuvre/BADGER/doc/README.badger-plots.md

   > <ins>**Default**</ins>: `""`

 - ### <a name="rmsd"></a>rmsd
-  Categorizes plotting parameters shared across every `nRMSD` subplots
+  Categorizes plotting parameters shared across all `nRMSD` subplots
   - #### <a name="title-1"></a>title
     > <ins>**Description**</ins>: Specify a subtitle for the `nRMSD` subplots